cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 However, in most modern applications these days - when the `load` event occurs, usually nothing has rendered on the screen.
 It's usually at this moment your scripts begin to load dynamic content, and then begin to render asynchronously.

 Unfortunately it is not possible for you to use the DOM to do conditional testing.
-To do this would require you to know with 100% guarantee that your application has finished all asynchronous rendering, and there are no pending network requests, setTimeouts, intervals, or async/await code.
+To do this would require you to know with 100% guarantee that your application has finished all asynchronous rendering, and there are no pending network requests, setTimeouts, intervals, postMessage, or async/await code.

 This is difficult to do (if not impossible) without making changes to your application.
 You could use a library like `zone.js`, but even that does not capture every async possibility.